Timineri/Timineri/README.md

 **Timineri/Timineri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profileHere are some ideas to get you started:
 -->

-- 🔭 I’m currently working on this page.
+- 🔭 I’m currently working on a Conference Ticket Generator.
 - 🌱 I’m currently learning React.js, JavaScript and Typescript.
 - 👯 I’m looking to collaborate on a live website.
 - 💬 Ask me about web development.